 The social network often deprioritizes content with external links and prioritizes content that encourages users to interact with the app longer.

-7. Encourage followers to favorite your page
+6. Encourage followers to favorite your page

-The Facebook algorithm uses ranking signals like past behavior and content popularity to predict whether users will engage with a post.
-But users can also take manual actions to direct the algorithm.
+The Facebook algorithm uses ranking factors like past behavior and content popularity to predict whether users will engage with a post.

 To increase the chance that followers will see your business page’s content, encourage them to favorite your page.
 Then they’ll see your organic content near the top of their feed.